angeal185/atom-feed-cms/readme.md

 * atom feed files are snake_cased from the feed title.
 * all atom feed entries should have unique id's.
 * all deletes/updates to a feed/entry are final.
+* the default feed entry limit is 50 this can be changed in the app config `max_entries`

 If you are unfamiliar with the Atom Syndication Format the following link will be of use to you:
 [https://validator.w3.org/feed/docs/rfc4287.html](https://validator.w3.org/feed/docs/rfc4287.html)